sunflowerit/server-tools/structured_external_storage_all/README.rst

 Structured External Storage All Attachments
 ===========================================

-Create ir.attachment.metadata records for the attachments to sync to respective
+Creates ir.attachment.metadata records for the attachments to sync to respective
 clouds: Dropbox, Google Drive, Amazon S3 Bucket.

 Installation